Bukson01/Kogi-And-Abuja-Max-Temperature-Forecast-Using-Arima-Model/README.md

 Requirements
 *Language: Python 3.6 or above *Libraries: arima, pandas, numpy, time *platform: Jupyter notebook

-Project Data
+#Project Data
-Data - this is a folder that contains the dataset ABJ_MAX_TEMP.xlsx and KG_MAX_TEMP.xlsx ABJ_MAX_TEMP.xlsx - this file is the dataset containing the maximum temperatures on a monthly basis in Abuja local government area for past 3 decades as provided by the NiMet.
+Data - this is a folder that contains the dataset ABJ_MAX_TEMP.xlsx and KG_MAX_TEMP.xlsx ABJ_MAX_TEMP.xlsx - this file is the dataset containing the maximum temperatures on a monthly basis in Abuja for past 3 decades as provided by the NiMet.
-KG_MAX_TEMP.xlsx - this file is the dataset containing the maximum temperatures on a monthly basis in Lokoja local government area for past 3 decades as provided by the NiMet.
+KG_MAX_TEMP.xlsx - this file is the dataset containing the maximum temperatures on a monthly basis in Kogi for past 3 decades as provided by the NiMet.

 # Built with
 Python 3.7.2 - The language used to develop this.